 - Check the temperature of all doors before exiting them.
 If you feel that a door is hot to touch, DO NOT open it.
 Immediately call 911 and let them know you cannot exit your building.
-If the handle feels cool, you can cautiously open the door and exit the building.
+You can cautiously open the door and exit the building if the handle feels cool.

 - Stuff the cracks with bedding or towels.
 In the event that you are stuck in your building during a fire, fill the gaps and cracks in the doors.

 - Do not prop doors open.
-Close all doors on your way out and be sure that no doors are left open.
-Open doors will allow fire and smoke to quickly spread throughout the apartment building.
+Close all doors on your way out, and be sure that no doors are left open.
+Open doors will allow fire and smoke to spread throughout the apartment building quickly.

 - Never use the elevator.
-When you are exiting the building during an apartment fire, always use the stairs.
+Always use the stairs when exiting the building during an apartment fire.

 - Lay low and meet outside.
 If you are exiting the building in the event of a fire, remain close to the ground, follow your apartment's escape route, and meet with other community members outside.

 Remember, apartment fire safety requires all members of the community to practice fire safety precautions.
-If you find your apartment home and its belongings suffering from fire damaging, contact Mr Restore.
-We have over 50 years of fire damage experience and our expert technicians will ensure you and your family recovery quickly from any fire damage your apartment may experience.
-Mr Restore is a full-service restoration company, meaning we not only assess and fix the damage to your home but we also repair and build afterward.
+If you find your apartment home and its belongings suffering from fire damage, contact Mr. Restore.
+We have over 50 years of fire damage experience, and our expert technicians will ensure you and your family recover quickly from any fire damage your apartment may experience.
+Mr. Restore is a full-service restoration company, meaning we not only assess and fix the damage to your home but also repair and build afterward.